-The newer vehicles are a push button to engage while older 4WD require a manual gear change and locking in of the front wheel hubs.
+The newer vehicles are a push button to engage while older 4WD requires a manual gear change and locking in the front wheel hubs.

 As soft sand puts up so much resistance that you may have to use 4WD low range.
 Always be gentle on the accelerator to prevent the tyres from digging in.

-Be mindful that when you have engage 4WD it will effect your steering slightly.
+Be mindful that when you have engaged 4WD it will affect your steering slightly.
 Turning sharply will be more difficult.

 9. Use Low Gears In Soft Sand